qiqihaobenben/commitizen-relax/README.md

 Because, husky initialized by `husky-init`, it add pre-commit sample: `set('.husky/pre-commit', 'npm test')`.
 If you have a `test` command in `package.json`，please check how `test` work.

-### Only support npm?

-Yeah, yarn are not support at this time.
-I will improve it in the furture.

 ### What commitizen adapter is used default for initialization?